TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Module.rst

    :sep:`|` :aspect:`Data type:` array of file paths with :ref:`stdWrap <stdwrap>` :sep:`|`

-   Used to define several paths for templates, which will be tried in reversed order (the paths are searched from bottom to top).
-The first folder where the desired layout is found, is used.
-If the array keys are numeric, they are first sorted and then tried in reversed order.
+   Used to define several paths for templates, which are executed in reverse order (the paths are searched from bottom to top).
+The first folder where the desired layout is found is immediately used.
+If the array keys are numeric, they are first sorted and then executed in reverse order.

    **Example:**